 National in power

-After Labour lost power in 1949, the conservative National Party ruled the country until 1984, interrupted by two single-term Labour governments in 1957–60 and 1972–75.
-National Party Prime Minister Sidney Holland used the bitter 1951 waterfront strike to consolidate his power by calling a snap election.
+After Labour lost power in 1949, the conservative National Party ruled the country until 1984, interrupted by single-term Labour governments in 1957–60 and 1972–75.
+National Party Prime Minister Sidney Holland used the bitter 1951 waterfront dispute to consolidate his power by calling a snap election.

 The British connection